 Gina DeLuca is a Registered Dietitian, and the Outpatient Oncology Dietitian for the Center for Cancer Care at NYU Winthrop Hospital where she provides individual nutrition counseling, as well as group nutrition education presentations, to patients during all phases of oncologic care, including prevention, treatment, and survivorship.
 As a member of the Oncology Support Services team, she serves on the Center for Cancer Care’s Cancer Committee, is a member of cancer-specific workgroups, and participates in institution-wide cancer awareness events.

 Gina received her Bachelor of Science in Nutrition and Dietetics with a minor in Gender Studies from New York University and completed her Dietetic Internship at Massachusetts General Hospital.
 She is a member of the Academy of Nutrition and Dietetics and the Oncology Nutrition Dietetic Practice Group.
-Gina is currently pursuing specialized certification in oncology nutrition.

 Barry K. Douglas, MD, FACS